onemorepereira/fedora_workstation_builder/README.md

 └── files
     └── yum-repos
 ```
-This directoy should hold any `dnf` repositories that you would like to include on your system build.
+This directory should hold any `dnf` repositories that you would like to include on your system build.
 These are traditional _YUM/DNF_ repo files that will be copied _verbatim_ under `/etc/yum.repos.d`.
 Files placed here must have an `.repo` extension to be processed.

 We've included a basic set of repositories in order to enable our sample configuration to be tested via Jenkins.
 Your mileage may vary.